Free tenant lawyer near you.

-Lawyers can help tenants that live in unsafe or unhealthy homes.
+Eviction attorneys and housing lawyers near you can help tenants that live in unsafe or unhealthy homes.
 If the apartment or house is not meant for human habitation, and if the landlord is not making repairs as they are trying to get the family to leave, then they can be sued.
 Unfortunately there are cases in which the property owner just won't make necessary repairs as they hope the renter will leave the premises.
 This is a work around for the owner as they are trying to “indirectly” evict the tenant by making the property deplorable to live in.
 But this lack of making repairs is illegal.

 The property owner needs to ensure there is electricity, heat, and water to the home.
 They need to ensure that safety repairs are made in a timely manner, such as the stairs are accessible to the disabled or seniors.
 They need to ensure that walls and floors are in decent shape, there are windows, damage from a fire is repaired, etc. A lawyer can work with tenants if these things are not being done and if the apartment is not satisfying local building codes.
 If the landlord does not make the home safe to live in, the family does have some legal rights available to them.

-Over 100 non-profit law firms have attorneys that provide free eviction defense assistance to low income families.
-To locate an organization, use this link or the search box at the top of the page. www.lsc.gov/what-legal-aid/find-legal-aid.
-Dealing with evictions and vacate notices is but one service offered as the firms help millions of families each year with a wide range of issues.
+Other resources are available too.
+To locate other non-profit organizations near you, use this link or the search box in the navigation menu or the bottom of the page to search by eviction help by town, city or state.
+Eviction prevention attorneys can offer free support.
+Also, dealing with pay or quit and vacate notices is but one service offered as the firms help millions of families each year with a wide range of issues.

 Related Content From Needhelppayingbills.com